CARES Act Information & Application

 The Cook County Bureau of Finance PMO team will provide information on the eligibility of COVID-19 related expenses as well as guidance on how to adequately complete the CRF funding application.
 Anticipated attendees include city managers, mayors, and relevant finance or grants staff.
 PMO staff will be available to answer questions related to CRF eligibility and the Cook County funding process.

 This document is an intergovernmental agreement.
-Suburban Municipalities must include a signed Intergovernmental Agreement with their CRF Application.
-Pursuant to 5 ILCS 220/5, each municipality must submit a resolution or ordinance along with their IGA evidencing that the governing body of that municipality has approved the IGA.
+Subrecipients must include a signed Intergovernmental Agreement with their CRF Application.
+Pursuant to 5 ILCS 220/5, each organization must submit a resolution or ordinance along with their IGA evidencing that the governing body of that municipality has approved the IGA.

-This Suburban Municipalities must include a completed Vendor ID form with their CRF Application.
+A completed Vendor ID form must be included with any CRF Application.
 Click here to access the Vendor ID form.

 This document provides a description of the funding allocation model developed by Cook County and the Chicago Metropolitan Agency for Planning, along with descriptions of the decision-making process used to develop the Sub-Grantee Allocation Method.